viewzavr/vr-app-template/README.md

 ## instruction

 Clone this repo, and add your code.
 * `index.html` is an entry point to the web.
-It setup required environment and calls `app.js`.
+It setups required environment and calls `app.js`.
 * `app.js` is an application code.
 * `component1.js` is an example component.